frc2053/Robot2019/readme.md

 3. These global x, y and yaw vectors are then translated by the previous loops robot state.
 This gives us a position of the robot that is updated every loop.

 A lot of the math and technqiues used are borrowed from Team 2481 and 1323.
 The "math" classes are basically directly copied.
+Also, we shouldn't expect this to be too accurate because of the slippage of the mecanum wheels.

+## Chapter Six Point Five: Path following

+So the pose estimation helps us find where we are on the feild, but we want to control where are robot goes precisely in autonomous.
+A "Path" consists of a time, x, y, and yaw coordinates to go to.
+We then add these coordinates to a map which the robot iterates through at each time step and then tell the robot to move to that position.
+We use 3 PID loops on our x, y and yaw at the same time to move across the field.
+This works decently, but because of the way mecanum wheels strafe, you need to find a "smudge factor" because you won't move at full speed sideways as you would forward.

+To generate the path, is a work in progress, right now you can use pathweaver and then manually adjust the CSV file to the format you need.

+FORMAT:
+time, x, y, yaw

+You then upload those CSV files to the roborio using WinSCP.
+You copy them to /home/lvuser/

-## Tips and Tricks learned
+## Chapter Seven: Tips and Tricks learned

 ### Talon SRX Tips
 - To correctly tune PID loops and make sure everything is working correctly, make sure your hardware is set up correctly.
 A common thing to do is to hook up the white wire off of the talon to the red wire on the motor and the green wire to the black wire.
 Then make sure the encoder is securely mounted to the shaft of the motor or output shaft (etc).
 Then make sure you have wired it directly to the talon through a breakout board or if it is CTRE Mag encoder, ensure it is clear of debris when inserting it into the slot on the talon.
 Then, load up a very basic program that lets you control the motor with a joystick and make sure when you set the talon to a positive direction, its lights blink green and the encoder position increases.
 THIS HAS TO BE SET CORRECTLY OR ELSE PID WILL NOT WORK.
 If it is incorrect, you can invert the output of the motor or reverse the sensor.
 Now, make sure you also multiply the output by the gear ratio or a ticks per revolution of the encoder.
 This is so you can apply real world measurements and make it easier to make sense if something is going wrong.